geobtaa/geobtaa.github.io/docs/library/conference-report-2023.md

 ## Key Takeaways (2023)

 ### Plusses
-:material-plus: Reach of the conference continues beyond the day-of event via YouTube videos, viewed increasingly over time (see Appendix 3 for total views table?
-Especially 2022.)
+:material-plus: Reach of the conference continues beyond the day-of event via YouTube videos, viewed increasingly over time.

 :material-plus: The BTAA IT partners were wonderful and went above and beyond to help us: three tech rehearsals and staying online the whole time to manage the Zoom.